 Registration dates and times are published on the Academic Calendar.
-Students register for their courses, including electives, via GusConnect.
-Elective offerings are available on either campus site.
+Graduate students register for their courses, including electives, via GusConnect.
+Undergraduate students will be registered by an official in the Registration Office.
+Elective offerings can be at either campus or online; students' preferred location for electives is not guaranteed.